Get a Free Quote

 Definition and working principle of CNC laser cutting

-Key technical concepts include:
+Key technology concepts include:

 When it comes to laser cutting, higher power definitely means faster results.
 For instance, a 6 kW fiber laser can cut through 3 mm stainless steel at around 25 meters per minute, which is almost three times quicker than a 4 kW CO2 system.
 But there's a catch - these powerful systems come with significantly higher upfront costs and ongoing maintenance expenses.
 Fiber lasers tend to be more reliable in the long run, maintaining their performance for about 100,000 hours straight.
 CO2 tubes aren't so lucky though, losing about 2-3% of their power each year and needing replacements every few years.
 Crystal lasers face another problem altogether.
 Once they hit around 3 kW power levels, they start developing thermal distortions that limit how much we can scale them up.
 So manufacturers have to weigh all these factors when choosing their equipment.

-• Speed vs. Cost: Fiber systems deliver higher throughput on metals but carry a 15–20% higher initial investment than comparable CO2 machines
+• Speed vs. Cost : Fiber systems deliver higher throughput on metals but carry a 15–20% higher initial investment than comparable CO2 machines

 • Precision vs. Versatility: CO2 excels at engraving organic materials and cutting thicker non-metals (up to 25 mm acrylic); fiber dominates thin-to-medium metal thicknesses (up to 30 mm steel) with tighter tolerances